Attention A T users. To access the menus on this page please perform the following steps.

 Auditory processing difficulties can occur with other hearing problems, but auditory processing disorder is not the same as hearing loss.
 Testing can help to determine if symptoms are related to auditory processing disorder or not.

-For more details, download this CAPD fact sheet.
+For more details, download this APD fact sheet.